MeghanaDutta/Smokers_Gene_Expression_Analysis_Workflow/README.md

 # Smokers_Analysis_Pipeline
-An analysis pipeline to understand the changes in the epithelial cells of smokers.

 Cigarette smoking is the leading cause of preventable death in USA.
 It causes nearly 1 in 5 deaths.
 It causes 90% of all lung cancer deaths.